Exercise for Chronic Respiratory Diseases Short course

 If you want to take your existing health and fitness qualification further, this course will help you become a specialist in the field of using exercise to ease chronic respiratory diseases.
 Once you've completed the course, you'll be able to work with patients with chronic lung disease, and improve their quality of life.

-On this Exercise for Chronic Respiratory Diseases short course, you'll get an understanding of how physical activity and medication can affect a patient with chronic lunge disease.
+On this Exercise for Chronic Respiratory Diseases short course, you'll get an understanding of how physical activity and medication can affect a patient with chronic lung disease.
 You'll learn advanced respiratory exercise and health physiology, which underpins the pulmonary rehabilitation exercise instructor certification from the British Lung Foundation that you'll get as part of your studies.

 Once you've completed this course, you'll be able to design, implement and evaluate physical activity programmes for people with pulmonary diseases and disorders.
 You'll also be aware of practices that are safe, effective, based on current evidence and in accordance with the relevant clinical guidelines and national service frameworks.

 - Mode of study: Blended direct contact and independent study